John Shiers

 John Shiers (1952–2011) was a Manchester based British left-wing gay rights campaigner.
 He was also a leading campaigner and a founding member of the Hulme Asbestos Action Group.
-He died in 2011 of mesothelioma a type of cancer closely linked to exposure to Asbestos.
-The legal case against his landlord citing asbestos in his council home leading to his cause of death was one of the first of this type.
+He died in 2011 of mesothelioma, a type of cancer closely linked to exposure to asbestos.
+The legal case against his landlord, citing asbestos in his council home leading to his cause of death, was one of the first of its kind.